pachterlab/gget/README.md

 ![Code Coverage](https://img.shields.io/badge/Coverage-83%25-green.svg)

 ## :sparkles: What's new in version ≥ 0.2.0
-- json is now the default output format for the command-line interface for modules that previously returned data frame (csv) format by default (the output can be converted to data frame/csv using flag `[-csv][--csv]`).
-Data frame/csv remains the default output for Jupyter Lab / Google Colab (and can be converted to json with `json=True`).
+- JSON is now the default output format for the command-line interface for modules that previously returned data frame (CSV) format by default (the output can be converted to data frame/CSV using flag `[-csv][--csv]`).
+Data frame/CSV remains the default output for Jupyter Lab / Google Colab (and can be converted to JSON with `json=True`).
 - For all modules, the first required argument was converted to a positional argument and should not be named anymore in the command-line, e.g. `gget ref -s human` &rarr; `gget ref human`.
 - `gget info`: `[--expand]` is deprecated.
 The module will now always return all of the available information.
 - Slight changes to the output returned by `gget info`, including the return of versioned Ensembl IDs.